 Health Benefits Applications are available through NYCAPS Central (212-487-0500) for employees of agencies with centralized health benefits.
+Department of Education employees should contact HR Connect at (718) 935-4000.
 All other employees can obtain an application by contacting their agency personnel office.

 All changes will take effect on the first day of the first payroll period in January 2017.